 - Bank account information

-Cost of registration for an Illinois sales tax license
+Registration costs for an Illinois sales tax license

 Illinois sales tax registration is free — there is no fee to obtain a registration number.